kleberrangel/tigerlinux.github.io/recipes/misc/ansible-tutorial/README.md

 Ansible can organize the playbooks and related files (we'll also introduce some "templates" and "includes" here) in a directory structure which defines "roles" for our servers.

 In order to use roles, we need to create a "role" directory for every role we want.
 Those subdirs must be located under the /etc/ansible/roles directory, and should contain the following directories inside: files, handlers, meta, tasks, templates, and vars.
-For our LAB, we creaeted the roles "common" and "webserver":
+For our LAB, we created the roles "common" and "webserver":

 ```bash
 .